epsilon537/boxlambda/docs/components_dual_ym2149.md

 - **YM2419_PSG_system Register interface**:
     [sw/components/ym2149_sys_hal/ym2149_sys_regs.h](https://github.com/epsilon537/boxlambda/blob/master/sw/components/ym2149_sys_hal/ym2149_sys_regs.h)

 A sound core is a perfect candidate for Partial FPGA Reconfiguration.
 There are a lot of options (Wave-Table synthesis, FM synthesis, PSG...) and a lot of open-source cores available.
-It would be pretty cool if the software application can just download its synthesizer of choice as part of the program.
+It would be pretty cool if the software application could just download its synthesizer of choice as part of the program.

 Pretty much any core developed by [Jotego](https://github.com/jotego) sounds like a great idea.